bitcoin-dev-project/bitcoiner-intro-to-rust/10_compact_size_unsigned_integers.md

 }
 ```

-And if we run this, it should print the following to the terminal:
+When we run this, it should print the following to the terminal:

 ```shell
 Version: 1